-- Approves the Governor's Budget and May Revision proposals to allow the maximum Cal Grant award for students attending private non-profits to remain at \$9,084 if the sector admits a specified number of Associate Degree for Transfer students in 2018-19 and beyond. - Approves the Governor's Budget action to reduce the annual maximum Cal Grant award for students attending WASC-accredited for-profit colleges to \$8,056. - Provides \$5.2 million General Fund and adopts trailer bill language to support a Cal Grant expansion for foster youth.
+- Approves the Governor's Budget and May Revision proposals to allow the maximum Cal Grant award for students attending private non-profits to remain at \$9,084 if the sector admits a specified number of Associate Degree for Transfer students in 2018-19 and beyond. - Rejects the Governor's Budget action to reduce the maximum Cal Grant award for students attending WASC-accredited for-profit colleges and instead keeps the award amount at \$9,084. - Provides \$5.2 million General Fund and adopts trailer bill language to support a Cal Grant expansion for foster youth.
 The expansion would allow former foster youth up to age 26 to be eligible for the Cal Grant entitlement program, and allow these students to receive a Cal Grant for up to 8 years.
-Assembly and Senate versions. - Allows General Fund loans to the Cal Grant program to be repaid by Temporary Assistance for Needy Families funding. - Approves the April Finance Letter providing \$5.5 million one-time General Fund to support the Grant Delivery System IT project.
+Assembly and Senate versions. - Allows General Fund loans to the Cal Grant program to be repaid by Temporary Assistance for Needy Families funding.

+Approves the April Finance Letter providing \$5.5 million one-time General Fund to support the Grant Delivery System IT project.